encoredev/encore/docs/develop/dependency-injection.md

 non-Encore-related resources that need graceful shutdown.

 </Callout>

-The provided `force` context is canceled when the graceful shutdown window is over, and it's time to forcefully shut down.
-The amount of time you have from when `Shutdown` is called to when forceful shutdown begins depends on the cloud provider and the underlying infrastructure, but typically is anywhere from 5-30 seconds.

 Note that graceful shutdown in Encore is *cooperative*: Encore will wait indefinitely for your `Shutdown` method to return.
 If your `Shutdown` method does not return promptly